matlab-deep-learning/reinforcement_learning_financial_trading/README.md

 ## Results
 As shown in the results below, agents 1 and 2 outperform agent 3 -- their competitive nature aids in learning.
 Further, agents 1 and 2 over 1.5x their initial $20,000 on the test dataset.

 These results demonstrate the effectiveness of utilizing competitive agents for the Stock Trading Problem.
-While the competing agents do not always outperform their soltitary  counterpart (Agent 3), this work proves the utility and possibility of using this multiagent paradigm!
+While the competing agents do not always outperform their solitary counterpart (Agent 3), this work proves the utility and possibility of using this multiagent paradigm!

 In the future, this idea could be expanded to many other areas in finance -- multiagent reinforcement learning is currently an active area of research, as its competitive nature lends itself well to the inherently competitive world of finance.